vivinano/MudaeAutoBot/README.md

 Please when settings Delays avoid setting 0 as your delay as it might be to fast for mudae a minimum of 1 second to let mudae register that a character was rolled as is reacted to.

-(Keep in mind that changing Delays effect servers across the board not just 1 Server)

 # Use at your own Risk
 This is a Discord **selfbot**.
 I am not responsible if you get banned using this program.